 While hepatitis A, typhoid fever, tetanus, diphtheria, polio and yellow fever are not typically a source of concern in Quebec, they are an everyday reality in other countries.
 Vaccination offers travellers effective prevention against many of these diseases.
 The recommendations pertaining to these vaccines vary greatly.

-Professionals at travellers’ clinics are the best people to consult for information on this topic.
+Professionals at travellers’ clinics or pharmacists are the best people to consult for information on this topic.
 Taking an appointment will allow you to review your vaccination record with them.
 Some vaccines are routinely given in Quebec, like the diphtheria and tetanus booster, which must be renewed every ten years.
 The clinic may also check your protection from other vaccines, such as those against poliomyelitis, measles, rubella and the mumps, which are part of the basic arsenal.

 Specific vaccines may be required based on your travel destination.
 For example, you may need to present a yellow fever vaccination certificate in order to meet international travel regulations.